-With fall fast approaching thoughts and tummies turn to comfort foods.
-And at the top of any comfort food list, you should see pie.
+When our thoughts and tummies turn to comfort foods, at the top of any comfort food list, there’s pie.
 And now it’s being embraced for breakfast, better deserts and more.

 Pies, a long-time staple of diners and Marie Callender’s everywhere, have seen a resurgence fueled by millennial nostalgia and pop culture.
 Pie shops are popping up in places like Chicago, Detroit, Pittsburgh and San Francisco – and the options have never been better.
 It’s not just quiche for breakfast anymore.